aplteam/HandleError/README.md

  * Create a namespace `crash` and populate it with variables providing all sorts of information potentially important for analyzing the error.
 This namespace is saved in a component file by default.
 This is mainly for applications that cannot save an error workspace because threads are used.
  * Create an HTML page with essential information regarding the error.
  * Attempt to save an error workspace.
 In order to achieve that all running threads are killed by default; the main thread will always survive anyway, and so will the thread dealing with the error since a thread cannot kill itself.
-(See `killThreads` or how to change this default behaviour)
+(See `killThreads` on how to change this default behaviour)

 All options can be changed by setting variables in a parameter namespace returned by `CreateParms`.
 Such a namespace can then be passed as right argument to the main function `Process`.
 For defaults just pass an empty vector to `Process`.